dotnet/aspire/src/Components/Aspire.OpenAI/README.md

 }
 ```

-To learn how to use the `OpenAIClient` class refer to [Using the OpenAIClient class](https://github.com/openai/openai-dotnet?tab=readme-ov-file#using-the-openaiclient-class).
+To learn how to use the OpenAI client library refer to [Using the OpenAIClient class](https://github.com/openai/openai-dotnet?tab=readme-ov-file#using-the-openaiclient-class).

 ## Configuration